-According to a report from the National Audit Office, up to 8.3 million people in the UK struggle to pay off their debts and/or household bills.
-Among an array of circumstances, on the whole, most debt comes about when the cost of living is too high against that of our household income, whether it be employment of benefit entitlements.
+According to a report from the National Audit Office, up to 8.3 million people in the UK struggle to pay off their 6 Vital Steps To Managing Personal Debt and/or household bills.
+Among an array of circumstances, on the whole, most debt comes about when the cost of living is too high against that of our household income, whether it be the employment of benefit entitlements.
 What’s more, debt comes in many different forms and with the apparent rise in personal debt in the last few years, many people are looking in ways to consolidate their debt problems.

 Even for those who do not have any outstanding credit card balances or loans, etc, it is still likely that they will be paying regular bills (a form of debt) and/or rent or a mortgage.
 The two main forms of debt come under two different headings.
 The first is Secured debt.
 Secured debts are usually those payments owed that are associated with an asset, such as a mortgage, for example – which is secured to the property itself.
 Secured basically means that the provider of the loan, such as a mortgage, can repossess the asset, in this case – the property, should the lender be unable to make payments.
 The same goes with secured debts attached to cars, etc. The second heading is Unsecured debts.
 These are debts that are not tied to any assets and usually come with higher interest rates, such as loans and credit card debts for example.